New Families

 Absences

-Please notify the Lower School Office of your child’s absence before 9:00am by calling (484) 654-2400 x1514.
+Please notify the Lower Campus Office of your child’s absence before 9:00am by calling 484-654-2400 x1514.

 Parents may email teachers directly for missed assignments.
-Parents who need to take students out of school during the day must come to the Lower School Office to sign them out and must also sign them back in upon return to school.
+Parents who need to take students out of school during the day must come to the Lower Campus Office to sign them out and must also sign them back in upon return to school.

 Chapel